sveltevietnam/sveltevietnam.dev/README.md

 ## Contributing

-See [CONTRIBUTING] on how you can contribute to the Svelte Vietnam project.
+See [CONTRIBUTING] on how you can contribute to the Svelte Vietnam project, or jump right to [DEVELOPMENT] if you are keen on running the site on your local machine.

 <!-- LOCAL -->

 [license.badge]: https://img.shields.io/badge/license-MIT-blue.svg
 [license]: ./LICENSE
 [CONTRIBUTING]: ./CONTRIBUTING.md
+[DEVELOPMENT]: ./docs/DEVELOPMENT.md

 <!-- SOCIALS -->